History of Homes for the Brave & ABRI

 Applied Behavioral Rehabilitation Institute, Inc. (ABRI) was established in Connecticut, with the organization’s first full year of operation being fiscal year 2000.

 By securing funds from the U.S. Department of Veteran Affairs, Connecticut Department of Social Services, corporations, and foundation, ABRI purchased and renovated 655 Park Avenue, Bridgeport, Connecticut to meet the needs of homeless Veterans and non-Veterans.

-The following year, ABRI secured funds to operate a 42 bed transitional living facility, known as Homes for the Brave.
-Since opening in July 2002, Homes for the Brave has served over 680 homeless male Veterans and non-veterans.
-Of the 42 beds, a contract with the CT Department of Mental Health and Addiction Services (DMHAS) supports five beds for homeless individuals.
-Homes for the Brave designates the remaining beds for veterans served by VA CT Healthcare.
+ABRI opened Homes for the Brave, a 42-bed transitional living facility for homeless male Veterans and non-Veterans.
+Of the 42 beds, a contract with the CT Department of Mental Health and Addiction Services (DMHAS) supports 5 beds for homeless individuals.
+Homes for the Brave designates the remaining beds for Veterans served by VA CT Healthcare.

 Opened in 2010, the Homes for the Brave Veterans’ Service Center offers services to meet the immediate basic needs and referrals to meet the long-term needs of any homeless Veteran.
 Veterans may drop in to meet with a staff member between 8:30 AM and 4:30 PM, Monday through Friday.

 Based on the organization’s success and the current needs of homeless Veterans, ABRI/Homes for the Brave expanded its programs to serve female homeless Veterans.
 Female Soldiers: Forgotten Heroes is the first community-based transitional supportive housing program dedicated to homeless female Veterans in the State of Connecticut.
 This program opened in November 2011.